addyjea/addyjea/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a PhD candidate at Texas A&M University where I use astronomical data to learn more about the nature of dark matter and the high-energy (GeV+) Universe.
+I'm a PhD candidate at Texas A&M University where I use astronomical data to learn more about the nature of dark matter and the high-energy Universe.
 I frequently work with Fermi-LAT and HAWC data.
 I also really like globular clusters.

 See my publications here! https://ui.adsabs.harvard.edu/user/libraries/b9D88AkvQCiecfAOt86Qkw